The Best Songwriters from the Golden Age of Hollywood – Part One – The Great Composers.

 Johnny Mercer

-(For Johnny Mercer as Lyricist only, please see under Harold Arlen, Hoagy Carmichael, Victor Schertzinger, Harry Warren, and Richard Whiting)
+(For Johnny Mercer as Lyricist only, please see under Harold Arlen, Hoagy Carmichael, Henry Mancini, Victor Schertzinger, Harry Warren, and Richard Whiting)

 YearFilm TitleSong TitleComposerLyricistDirectorIntroduced byNominationOscar